docker/docs/ee/ucp/admin/install/install-on-azure.md

 keywords: Universal Control Plane, UCP, install, Docker EE, Azure, Kubernetes
 ---

-Docker Universal Control Plane (UCP) closely integrates into Microsoft Azure for its Kubernetes Networking and Persistent Storage feature set.
+Docker Universal Control Plane (UCP) closely integrates with Microsoft Azure for its Kubernetes Networking and Persistent Storage feature set.
 UCP deploys the Calico CNI provider.
 In Azure, the Calico CNI leverages the Azure networking infrastructure for data path networking and the Azure IPAM for IP address management.
 There are